AUTHOR : RIVA BLACKLEY

 Challenges Faced by Rare Artifacts in India

 The challenges are multi-faceted, ranging from illegal trade and environmental decay to the lack of awareness about the importance of preservation.
-Illegal trafficking of artifacts remains a significant concern, leading to the loss of invaluable cultural heritage.
+Legal trafficking of artifacts remains a significant concern, leading to the loss of invaluable cultural heritage.

 Efforts in Protecting Rare Artifacts